namberino/nimble/doc/grammar.md

 These grammar rules are the building block for a programming language's syntax and AST.

+To avoid ambiguity in operation order, we need to determine the precedence and associativity.
+Precedence means which operator to evaluate first in an expression.
+Associativity means which operator to evaluate first in a series of the same operator.

+Example:
+- Left associative: `4 - 2 - 1` is equivalent to `(4 - 2) - 1`.
+- Right associative: `a = b = c` is equivalent to `a = (b = c)`.

 ## NIMBLE's Grammar rule

 - Literals: *numbers*, *strings*, *booleans*, *nil*.